casko97/PufferDrive/docs/src/pufferdrive-2.0.md

 The main limitation was the _cost_ of simulated experience.
 Nocturne ran at roughly 2,000 steps per second, so reaching this level of performance required about two days of training on a single GPU.
 It hinted that self-play RL could work, but generating the required experience was still expensive.

-This suggested that the primary bottleneck was simulation throughput, not the learning algorithm.

 ## Scaling up

 Later work explored what becomes possible once reaching scale is no longer a bottleneck.

 * [**Gigaflow**](https://arxiv.org/abs/2501.00678) demonstrated that large-scale self-play alone can produce robust, naturalistic driving.
 With a batched simulator, it trained on the equivalent of decades of driving per hour and achieved strong performance across multiple benchmarks without human driving demonstrations.
-* [**GPUDrive**](https://arxiv.org/abs/2408.01584), built on [Madrona](https://madrona-engine.github.io/), achieved similar controllability in about one day on a single consumer GPU using a simpler reward function and standard PPO.
+* [**GPUDrive**](https://arxiv.org/abs/2408.01584), built on [Madrona](https://madrona-engine.github.io/), open-sourced a similar GPU-driven simulation approach.
+It explored a more minimal self-play setup with a simpler reward structure and narrower task scope.
+It demonstrated that effective collision avoidance and goal-reaching can be learned in roughly a day on a single consumer GPU.

-These results suggested that once simulation becomes cheap, self-play RL can produce robust autonomous driving policies without relying on human demonstrations.
+These results suggested that once simulation becomes cheap, self-play RL can produce robust autonomous driving policies.

 ![SPS comparison between sims](images/sim-comparison.png) **Figure 1:** _Progression of RL-based driving simulators.
 Left: end-to-end training throughput on an NVIDIA RTX 4080, counting only transitions collected by learning policy agents.
-Right: wall-clock time to reach 80 percent goal-reaching.
+Right: wall-clock time to reach 80 percent goal-reaching[^2].
 This captures both simulation speed and algorithmic efficiency._

 | Simulator | End-to-end training SPS | Time to 80% success rate |
 |-----------|--------------|------------------------|